gjtiquia/headless-game-engine/CONTRIBUTING.md

 Immediately publishes the current commit to NPM.

 Do not add commits between versioning and publishing as it assumes the versioning commit to be the publishing commit.

+Git tags will be created.
+Remember to push the git tags.